Free Power of Attorney

 7. X____Business Operating Transactions

-8. To take any action my Attorney-in-fact deems necessary with any business that I may own or have an interest in by doing any act which can be done through an Attorney-in-fact.
+8. To take any action my Agent deems necessary with any business that I may own or have an interest in by doing any act which can be done through an Agent.
 This power includes, but is not limited to, the power to execute, seal and deliver any instrument; participate in any legal business of any kind; execute partnership agreements and amendments; to incorporate, reorganize, consolidate, merge, sell, or dissolve any business; to elect or employ officers, directors and agents; and to exercise voting rights with respect to any stock I may own, either in person or by proxy.

 9. X____Insurance Transactions